bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 That's a good question.
 It used to be impossibly big.
-It used to be like, you know, I would say years, you know, to do a single Bitcoin address lookup.
+It used to be like years to do a single Bitcoin address lookup.
 But today it's not so bad.
 So today there's been a lot of innovation.
 Today you can look up a balance of an address today at our site, like, very easily, and our server costs, I think, like, 50 bucks a month to run or something.